CADD-SC/BBB-Permeability-Prediction-Model/README.md

 ## Introduction: ##

-Welcome to our repository, here we provide machine learning model to efficiently predict the blood-brain barrier permeability of target drug compounds in early stage drug discovery process.
+Welcome to our repository, here we provide machine learning model to efficiently predict the blood-brain barrier (BBB) permeability of target drug compounds in early stage drug discovery process

 ## Dependencies ##